RicoSuter/VistoJS/README.md

 ## Installation

-1. Create a new web project with TypeScript support
+1. Create a new, empty ASP.NET web project with TypeScript support
+2. Edit project properties, go to the "TypeScript Build" section and set the "Module system" to "AMD"
 2. Install the NuGet package "VistoJS.Complete"

 ## Final notes